 Mercy demands that there be a way for such purification to take place.
 God has made a way for purification to take place if it has not taken place on this earth.
-The church has the power of the keys.
-The Church has the power to bind and loose.
+The Church has the power of the keys.
+The Church has the power to bind and loose, as it says in Matthew 16 and 18.

 We will live in Communion with the Trinity; a supreme definitive happiness; your cup is overflowing; your soul is filled to the rim.
 The physicality of heaven, it is a place for your body, as well as your soul.
 We will see God as He is.
 We will see Him face to face.
-Not a quick look but a loving gaze; in perfect peace.
-He is your God; and you are his child.
+Not a quick look, but a loving gaze; in perfect peace.
+He is your God; and you are His child.

-Peter - no eye has seen and no ear heard what God has prepared for those who love Him.
+St. Paul - "no eye has seen and no ear heard what God has prepared for those who love Him."
+How wonderful it will be!